aimensahnoun/P2PFileShare/README.md

 ## Known Limitations

-  - **IP address needs to be hardcoded since it cannot run the following code correctly**
+   - **IP address needs to be hardcoded on MacOS since it cannot run the following code correctly**
 ```bash
 socket.gethostbyname(socket.gethostname())
 ```